 Urban Heat Islands

 Among the biggest heat absorbers in cities are rooftops.
-Rooftops typically make up 5 to 35 percent of the urban landscape, and the U.S. Environmental Protection Agency (EPA) reports that over 90 percent of the rooftops in the United States are dark in color.
+Rooftops typically make up 5 to 35% of the urban landscape.
+The U.S. Environmental Protection Agency (EPA) reports that over 90% of the rooftops in the United States are dark in color.
 They also reflect very little sunlight – meaning they absorb all the incoming heat.
-As a result, these low-reflectance, heat-absorbing surfaces can reach temperatures of 66° to 88° Celsius during the summer.
+As a result, city roof surfaces can reach temperatures of 150°-190°F (66°-88°C) during the summer.
 Yes, that’s hot enough to cook an egg!

-Because of these conditions, more energy is needed to cool the interior spaces within buildings, leading to higher peak electricity demands and conditions where power grids can become overburdened.
+When the roofs are this hot it’s harder to cool the interior spaces of buildings.
+That results in higher peak electricity demands, which can overburden city power grids.
 The level of air pollution in a city can also be intensified by the urban heat island effect.
-For example, higher temperatures in cities can increase levels of ground-level ozone, a pollutant that causes respiratory problems.
+For example, higher temperatures in cities can increase levels of ground-level ozone.
+Ozone is a pollutant that causes respiratory problems.

 Green roof technology can help reduce urban heat islands and conserve energy.
 Green roofs have been shown to keep rooftops cooler than conventional roofs.
 They also have a cooling effect on a city’s surface temperatures.
 A study in the Baltimore-Washington metropolitan area showed that green roofs could cool the surface by nearly 2oF (1oC)!
 The project studied green roofs that covered at least 30% of the roof surface.

 The biggest factor that influences how well green roofs work is the volume of moisture in the soil.
 It is important to keep the soil from becoming very dry or near the plants' wilting point.
 While it’s important to monitor how much water the plants are using and irrigate appropriately, adding too much water doesn’t help.
 It doesn’t help the cooling – and it’s wasteful of the water.